*JUNIOR LIBRARY GUILD SELECTION*

 *STARRED REVIEW* from SCHOOL LIBRARY JOURNAL – “Pictures and words fizz with the magic that surrounds the quiet work of mushrooms and should send kids looking to learn more.”

-*STARRED REVIEW* from SHELF AWARENESS – “Together Zimmermann and Green prove how fascinating–and beautiful–science and nonfiction can be.”
+Shelf Awareness 2022 Best Books of the Year – “Together Zimmermann and Green prove how fascinating–and beautiful–science and nonfiction can be.”

 Coloring & Activity Pages